docker/docs/docs/project/test-and-docs.md

     root@5f8630b873fe:/go/src/github.com/docker/docker# TESTFLAGS='-check.f TestBuild*' hack/make.sh binary test-integration-cli

-## Testing the Windows binary against a Linux daemon
+## Test the Windows binary against a Linux daemon

 This explains how to test the Windows binary on a Windows machine set up as a development environment.
 The tests will be run against a docker daemon